vladik1974/otus-networks/labs/lab02/README.md

 > S1 was selected as  the root bridge based on the lowest MAC address.
 Since the sums of priotity bridge + vlan id values are the same on all switches, the MAC addresses are compared and the lowest one is selected.

 Which ports are the root ports on the switches?
-> Порты, которые подключены к вышестоящему коммутатору. В данном случае те, которые подключены к корневому мосту. Обозначаются Root Fwd (root forward).
+> Ports that are connected to the superior switch.
+In this case, those that are connected to the root bridge.
+Root Fwd (root forward).
 >
-> На S2 - e0/1
+> On S2 - f0/4
 >
-> На S3 - e0/3
+> On S3 - f0/4

 Which ports are the designated ports on the switches?
-> Порты, используемые для  пересылки данных, обозначаются Desg Fwd (designated forward)
+> Ports used for data transfer are designated Desg Fwd (designated forward) These are f0/2 and f0/4 on S1, and f0/2 on S3

 What port is showing as an alternate port and is currently being blocked?
 > Порт e0/1 коммутатора S3.